About the HOF

 From a list of suggested candidates, a formal list of nominees is compiled after September 1 of each year.
 The final list of nominees is selected at a meeting of the Board of Directors in late September.
 The final selection step is a vote by the 13 members of Board of Directors and all living members of the North Carolina Soccer Hall of Fame.

-Four members, Hank Steinbrecher, Carla Overbeck, Anson Dorrance and Mia Hamm, are also members of the National Soccer Hall of Fame.
+Five members … Hank Steinbrecher, Carla Overbeck, Anson Dorrance, Mia Hamm and Cindy Parlow Cone … are also members of the National Soccer Hall of Fame.